-Store leftover sweet potato crumble bread in an airtight container or tightly wrapped in plastic wrap in the fridge for up to three days.
-You can free the bread for up to three months.
+Store leftover Vegan Orange Cranberry Bread in an airtight container or tightly wrapped in plastic wrap in the fridge for up to three days.
+You can freeze the bread for up to three months.
 To serve, defrost on the counter, then slice and serve at room temperature or heat in the microwave for 10 seconds.

 Gluten Free Orange Cranberry Bread

-This bread is already vegan, but it’s easy to make gluten-free too! simply use Gluten-Free all-purpose flour (I like the blend from Bob’s Red Mil) to replace the regular flour.
+This bread is already vegan, but it’s easy to make gluten-free too!
+Simply use Gluten-Free all-purpose flour (I like the blend from Bob’s Red Mill) to replace the regular flour.
 If the batter is too thin, add more flour, 1/4 cup at a time, until it’s thick.

 Absolutely!
 In case you’re looking for a grab-n-go kind of sweet treat, then look no further—-I have these Vegan Orange Cranberry Breakfast Muffins just for you!
 Although these muffins have a crumble, I would definitely add the glaze atop the crumble for an extra kick of goodness!
 A real win, WIN!

 1cupAlmond milk(You can use your fave plant-based milk)

 1mediumnavel orange, freshly-squeezed

 TO MAKE THE BREAD:

 Preheat your oven to 375 degrees Fahrenheit and line a loaf pan with parchment paper and lightly grease it using vegan butter or coconut oil.

 In a bowl, add the milk and apple cider vinegar, stirring it together and letting the mixture sit for 5-10 minutes or until it slightly thickens and everything "activates".